Mahomed Hameed Ullah Khan: Career

 In 1886, he enrolled as an advocate of the Allahabad High Court.
 While in Allahabad, he owned and edited The Allahabad Review, a bilingual magazine.
 He was also instrumental in setting up a hostel for Muslim students at the Muir Central College.

 In 1895, he was appointed puisne judge of the Nizam's High Court and awarded the title of Afzulul-Ulema and Nawab Sarbuland Jung by the Nizam.
 He held this position until 1904, when he was appointed Home Secretary to the Cabinet and Legislative Council.

 In 1908, he was appointed the Chief Justice of Hyderabad.
+He took an early retirement from judiciary in 1912.

 Personal life

-He was married to Akhtar-un-Nisa, who was also known as Begum Sarbuland Jung.
+He married to Akhtar-un-Nisa in 1894, who was also known as Begum Sarbuland Jung.
+The couple had 13 children, of which 10 survived.

 His daughter was married to Abdul Majeed Khwaja.
 His grandson is Najeeb Jung.
 Another grandson is Jamal Khwaja.